thameezb/docs/content/en/docs/armory-platform-matrix.md

 [![Generally available](/images/ga.svg)]({{< ref "release-definitions#ga" >}}) ![Armory](/images/armory.svg)

-The [Policy Engine]({{< ref "policy-engine-enable" >}}) gives you the ability to ensure any Spinnaker pipeline meets certain requirements you specify.
+The [Policy Engine]({{< ref "policy-engine-enable" >}}) gives you the ability to ensure any Spinnaker pipeline meets certain requirements that you specify.

 **OPA requirements**

-The Policy Engine requires an Open Policy Agent server.
+The Policy Engine requires an Open Policy Agent (OPA) server.
 This can be deployed in the same cluster as Spinnaker or in an external cluster.

-The following table lists the requirements:
+The following table lists the requirements for the OPA server:

 | Requirement | Version         | Note                                                                                                                                  |
 | ----------- | --------------- | ------------------------------------------------------------------------------------------------------------------------------------- |